taylorza/ZXN-Sheet/readme.md

 * Numeric entries are treated as numbers.
 * All other entries are treated as text.
 * To enter a formula, start the entry with an `=`.
+* To force text entry even for numeric values start the entry with an `'`

 To edit the contents of a cell, press `Enter` or the `Edit` key.
 While editing, you can cancel the operation by pressing `Edit`.